Some posts contain compensated links. Please read this disclaimer for more info.

 The Ancient Theater in Ohrid is the only Hellenistic amphitheater in Macedonia (all other remaining amphitheaters are Roman).
 Unfortunately, because only the lower portion of the theater is still standing, it’s difficult to tell the theater’s capacity.

-The theater is built at the perfect location, surrounded by two hills that minimize the effects of winds and give the whole area great natural acoustics.
+The theater is built at the perfect location, surrounded by two hills that minimize the effects of winds and give the whole area incredible natural acoustics.
 There are some indications that this amphitheater was used for gladiator fights and Christian executions.

 Today, the ancient amphitheater is located in one of the most touristy neighborhoods in Macedonia – Ohrid’s Old Town.
 It is visited by thousands of people every year and hosts a myriad of plays, concerts, and other manifestations.